Try the new IKO website at https://beta.ikointl.com/

 Contribute information about spotsAdd Spot

-World-class kitesurfing conditions, gorgeous landscape, awesome kiting community, and amazing food is what you’ll get in Morocco.
-This is bucket list kitesurfing spot for every level of kiter!
+World-class kitesurfing conditions, gorgeous landscapes, an awesome kiting community and amazing food is what you’ll get in Morocco.
+This is a bucket list kitesurfing spot for every level of kiter!

 HIGHLIGHTS OF MOROCCO